Monadex-Labs/monadex-frontend-v1/README.md

 - daniel: Added application/updater.ts with important call to updateBlockNumber (might fix useBlockNumberreturning undefined).
 Pending fixes on imports
 # TODO:fix errors when user entrer an address of a token + show the tokenList on the currencySearch

+# 25/06
+- daniel: Fix URL bad contruction on token search.
+Pending fix on some cases where currency is not selected even if clicked.